Does Kamala Harris have what it takes to beat Trump if Biden bows out?

 One Democratic strategist who spoke to The Independent said Harris would enjoy broad support from young voters and other party factions that have soured on Biden.

-“Her [2020] campaign crashed and burned … she got the shitty immigration portfolio, but she stayed quiet and kept her head down … and she defended the shit out of Biden after the debate.”
+“Her [2020] campaign crashed and burned … she got the s***ty immigration portfolio, but she stayed quiet and kept her head down … and she defended the s*** out of Biden after the debate.”

 Before last Thursday’s debate debacle, such a possibility was the stuff of fever dreams in conspiratorial right-wing swamps, rife with social media personalities predicting that Biden would resign or retire in favor of Michelle Obama or some other popular Democrat.